joshuaivie/mv-rb_JSON-Linter/README.md

 > Ruby is a wonderful programming language that was designed for programmer productivity.
 It comes feature-packed with numerous inbuilt classes and methods to make programming enjoyable for developers.
 >
-> This project aims to use some of ruby's inbuilt methods to build a css linter which will
+> This project aims to use some of ruby's inbuilt methods to build a css linter.

 ## Built With